Emiliano Sala missing plane: Cardiff City 'pray for positive news' in search for Argentine | Goal.com

 As confirmed by Guernsey police, an area of 1000sq miles had been searched as of 11.45am (GMT) "by a total of five aircraft and two lifeboats".

-In a further update, they tweeted to specify that visibilty was deteriorating but that a decision had not yet been made regarding an overnight search heading into Wednesday.
+In a further update, they tweeted to specify that visibility was deteriorating but that a decision had not yet been made regarding an overnight search heading into Wednesday.

 "No trace has yet been found," the tweet began.
 "Conditions during the search last night were challenging, with wave heights of up to two metres, with heavy rain showers and poor visibility.